buhrmi/buhrmi/README.md

 #### [AuctionsBot](https://github.com/buhrmi/twitch-tools) (in development)

-Many streamers create and also sell artwork live on Twitch.
-With this bot you can turn your channel into a live auction, enabling viewers to bid on items.
+Are you a Twitch streamer and interested in selling art or other things in your stream?
+Then this bot is for you.
+It turns your stream into a live auction, enabling viewers to bid on your items.

 #### [SimpWars](https://github.com/buhrmi/simpwars) (in development)